You’ve probably heard the old adage that “nothing in life is certain but death and taxes.

 Remember that non-exempt employees must keep track of all their work hours, even if they don’t work overtime.
 If they work more than their standard 40 hour work week, the overtime should be included in the timesheet on the appropriate day.
 This will give you and your employees a complete history of all time worked during their tenure with your company.
 And because automated timekeeping systems can store data for years, you can quickly generate reports if those Department of Labour auditors come knocking.

-Choosing the Best Timekeeping System for Your Company
+Choosing the Best Time Tracking System for Your Company

 Let’s face it – employees hate filling out timesheets.
 Why?
 Because it keeps them away from the work they’re paid to do.
 To make sure your people will use your timekeeping system, find a timesheet that’s easy to use.
 Employees should be able to report their time in a matter of minutes so they can get back to their regular work.
 Of course, that’s only part of it.
-The software also should be able to manage your internal policies and comply with the FLSA requirements.
+The software also should be able to manage your internal policies and comply with FLSA requirements and other global labor compliance requirements.

 Here are some things to look for: